LucianBinner/job-c-17-test-url-shortener/README.md

 The api was created with the NestJS framework, and written in typescript that runs on NodeJS.
 The data is persisted in a relational database with PostgreSQL, communication between the API and the database is done by the Prisma ORM.

+## Documentation Swagger

+The api was documented with Swagger, to access type the api domain with "api" at the end, example: http://localhost:3000/api

 ## Setup